 The Wood Frog

-There are two scientific names for the wood frog—Lithobates sylvaticus and Rana sylvatica.
+The word frog has two scientific names—Lithobates sylvaticus and Rana sylvatica.
 It's a small animal that is around 1.4 to 3.25 inches in length.
 The frog is brown, orange-red, or tan in colour.
-There is a dark line in front of each eye and a dark blotch behind it.
+It has a dark line in front of each eye and a dark blotch behind it.
 There may be dark, horizontal bars across the hind legs, a dark patch on the upper inside corner of each leg, and dark patches or speckles on other parts of the body.

 The animal's range covers the majority of Canada and extends into Alaska and down into the northeastern United States.
-There is also a small area in the central United States where wood frogs can be found.
+Wood frogs are also found in a small area in the central United States.
 The animals live mainly in woods, as their name suggests, but they also inhabit grasslands and the tundra.
 The adults eat insects and other small invertebrates.
 The tadpoles eat only plants.
 The male's call is notable because it resembles a duck's quack.

 Cryobiology is the study of proteins, cells, tissues, organs, and organisms that are at an unusually low temperature.